lifeofmatsu/matsu-regex-tutorial/develop/gist-template.md

 ### Bracket Expressions
-Bracket expressions (`[]`) define a set of characters where any one of the characters may be matched at that point of the regex.
+Bracket expressions (`[]`) are used to define a set of characters where any one of the characters may be matched at that point of the regex.
 Characters placed inside square brackets are like instructions for the regex engine to match any one of those characters.
 This proves useful when matching characters from a specific set.

 - `[abc]`: Matches either 'a', 'b', or 'c'.
-It will match 'a' in "anchor", 'b' in "bracket", and 'c' in "capturing".
+It will match 'a' in "alphabet", 'b' in "bracket", and 'c' in "capturing".
 - `[a-z]`: Matches any lowercase letter from 'a' to 'z'.
 Note that the range notation `-` is shorthand for delineating every character in that range.
 - `[0-9]`: Matches any digit from '0' to '9'.
 - `[^a-z]`: A caret `^` can be used at the beginning, inside square brackets, to "negate" a set of characters.
 This means matching any character that is NOT in the intended range or set.
 For example, `[^a-z]` will match any character that is not a lowercase letter.

 **Examples:**
 - `[aeiou]`: Matches any individual lowercase vowel.
 It will match 'e' in "regular" and 'a' in "flags".
 - `[1-3]`: Matches any of the integers '1', '2', or '3'.
-It would match '2' in "vitaminB12@gmail.com".
+It would match '2' in "student200@gmail.com".

-Bracket expressions are essential for constructing patterns that require specific character matches, providing regex patterns both flexibility and precision.
+Bracket expressions are necessary for constructing patterns that require specific character matches, giving regex patterns both flexibility and precision.

 ### Greedy and Lazy Match
-Greedy and lazy matches control how much of the string is matched.
-Greedy matching attempts to match as much of the string as possible, while lazy matching stops as soon as a valid match is identified.
-In example, the `+` in our regex is "greedy", attempting to include as many of the characters within the preceding pattern.
+Greedy and lazy matches control the extent of string matching.
+Greedy matching aims to match as much of the string as possible, while lazy matching stops as soon as a valid match is found.
+In our regex, the `+` quantifier is "greedy" and tries to include as many characters as possible that match the preceding pattern.

 **Example:**
 - `a+`: Greedy matching as many letter 'a's as possible.